Louis

 Louis mum usually phones the local practice when he needs an appointment and they usually get one that week.
 Before going, he often looks up his symptoms on the NHS Choices website just to find out you’ve got a chest infection and not pneumonia’, but finds that his searches usually yield the most severe condition.

 Whenever possible, Louis tries to get an appointment before school.
 As most surgeries open during school hours, he would like surgeries to open over the weekends.
 Louis didn’t know he could book appointments online but thinks this can offer more flexibility for young people.
-He has mixed feelings about telephone consultations, though, and feels that face-to-face meetings are more suitable for health assessments and more reassuring for patients.
+He has mixed feelings about telephone consultations, though, and feels that face-face meetings are more suitable for health assessments and more reassuring for patients.

 Louis doesn’t mind being seen by a different doctor every time.
 He feels that if he wants to be seen in a reasonable time, he can’t be picky.
 Ideally he would like to see the same GP each time and develop a relationship over time.